wagov/wasocshared/docs/markdown-templates/advisory-CISA-ICS-Advisories.md

 ## Overview

-CISA has released multiple advisories for Industrial Control Systems (ICS) related vendoers.
+CISA has released multiple advisories for Industrial Control Systems (ICS) related vendors.

 ## What is vulnerable?